RAK4600 Breakout Board AT Command Manual

 -

-About the RF Antenna Pin: The RF Antenna pins on the RAK4600 module are Pin 15 (RF_BT) BLE antenna and Pin 17 (RF_L) LoRa antenna.
+RF Antenna Pins: The RF Antenna pins on the RAK4600 module are Pin 15 (RF_BT) BLE antenna and Pin 17 (RF_L) LoRa antenna.

 -

-About the GPIO Pin: The GPIO pins available on the RAK4600 module are the following:
+GPIO Pins: The GPIO pins available on the RAK4600 module are the following:

 - Pin 4 (I2C1_SDA)